garcia-sonia/walkies-knocklyon/README.md

 ### Manual Testing
 - I used Edge, Chrome and Firefox desktop browsers to ensure cross-compatibility.
-- I used devtools to simulate different smaller screen sizes down to 320px in width as well as testing on several personal devices including Android tablets and mobile phones.
+- I used DevTools to simulate different smaller screen sizes down to 320px in width as well as testing on several personal devices including Android tablets and mobile phones.
 - I asked my mentor and friends and relatives to test the website on Opera and iOS and no errors were reported.
-- I asked my network to test the functionality of the website on their devices, to check every image and click on every link, to try out the navigation bar redirects, to complete the register form, and to also check for typos, etc.
+- I asked my network to test the functionality of the website on their devices, to check every image and click on every link, to try out the navigation bar redirects, to complete the register form, and to also check for typos, etc. No errors were reported.

 ### Issues and Fixes
 1. Intended Outcome: A balanced Services section with a list of services offered and some relevant photos
    - Issue: To begin with I had a photo gallery of eight photos in this section which was too big and imposing and was taking the attention away from the services list.
    - Solution: I selected the four most relevant photos and reduced the size and height of the gallery to bring more attention to the actual Services list.
-The photos may be relevant and have their place in this section, but the Services list is essential for the target audience so this brings a more balanced viewing / reading of this section.
+The photos may be relevant and have their place in this section, but the Services list is essential for the target audience so this brings a more balanced viewing / reading to this section.
 2. Intended outcome: A relevant hero image was crucial for the website as the image on the landing page is the first impression of the website which cannot be undone.
 The hero image has to speak for itself as an image is worth more than a thousand words and by seeing it users get a general idea of what the website is all about.
-   - Issue: I was only able to find images of seniors with dogs which format was not suitable for the wide horizontal hero image format that I wanted to achieve so I settled for a photo of a sausage dog wearing a harness and on the lead.
-Although the image was stunning and relevant in the way that the dog was being walked and this website is offering dog walking services, it still didn't transmit the purpose of WALKIES - Knocklyon and how it aims to help seniors.
+   - Issue: I was only able to find images of seniors with dogs which format was not suitable for the wide horizontal hero image format that I wanted to achieve so I settled for a placeholder photo of a sausage dog wearing a harness and on the lead.
+Although the image was stunning and relevant in the way that the dog was being walked and this website is offering dog walking services, it still didn't transmit the purpose of the charity and how it aims to help seniors.
    - Solution: I kept looking until I found a suitable image which transmits what the website is about.
-I replaced the hero image a few weeks into the project.
+I replaced the hero image a few weeks into the project with an image portraying a senior lady hugging her dog.
 3. Intended outcome: Clear visibility of links across the website.
     - Issue: Some of the feedback I got from my network is that the direct links to the register form from other sections (e.g. from the Newsletter section) were not clearly visible as neither was the link to the GoFundMe page from the Donate section.
-The links were emphasized (em) and also were underlined on hover but were not visible at first view and could be missed.
+The links were emphasized and were underlined on hover but were not visible at first sight and could be missed.
-    - Fix: Using the same colour palette of the website I used a different font colour (white and orange) depending on the background colour (white over orange and green and orange over white).
+    - Fix: Using the same colour palette of the website I used a different font colour (white and orange) depending on the background colour (e.g. white over orange and orange over white).
     - Refix: My mentor advised me to reset the font-colour of every hypertext to the original dark grey after checking with an accessibility tool, as accessibility scored low and the target audience is prone to have eyesight issues.
-I underlined every hypertext instead to make them stand out from the rest of the text and I also increase the font-size to 105% on hover to give a feeling of movement but without using JavaScript.
+I underlined every hypertext instead to make them stand out from the rest of the text and I also increased the font-size to 105% on hover to give a feeling of movement but without using JavaScript.
 4. Intended outcome: Centre the About us section image in its div
     - Issue: The div containing the image floats right and the image itself was not centred in the div.
-The align-items and text-align attributes were not achieving the desired outcome.
+The text-align, align-items and text-align attributes were not achieving the desired outcome.
     - Fix: I found the answer in the "Love Running" project provided by the Code Institute and achieved the desired result by setting the margin to 0 auto.
 5. Intended outcome: Website elements optimised scaling depending on browser's settings.
     - Issue: Some of the feedback I received from my mentor was to avoid the use of pixels as a unit as much as possible as rem allows for optimised scalability depending on a user's browser settings.